dlimcode/analytics/README.md

 - Follow existing component patterns
 - Maintain unidirectional data flow
-- Use TypeScript for type safety
 - Keep components focused on single responsibilities
 - Document props and key functions
 - Implement proper error handling

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.